 Instead of functioning as full valid signature on a message with a key, an adaptor signature is a promise that a signature agreed to be published, will reveal a secret.

-This concept is similar to that of atomic swaps, however no scrips are implemented.
+This concept is similar to that of atomic swaps.
+However, no scrips are implemented.
 Since this is elliptic curve cryptography, there is only scalar multiplication of elliptic curve points.
-Fortunately, like a hash function, elliptic curve function in one way, so an elliptic curve point (T), can simply be shared and the secret will be it's corresponding private key.
+Fortunately, like a hash function, elliptic curves function in one way, so an elliptic curve point (T), can simply be shared and the secret will be its corresponding private key.

 Here, the Schnorr mulitsig construction is modified such that the first party generates

 where t is the shared secret, G is the generator of discrete log hard group and r is the random nonce.